-F. Collaboration Between the Leadership of SEIU Local 500, Other MCPS Employee Organizations, and MCPS Leadership
+F. Collaboration Between the Leadership of SEIU Local 500, Other MCPS Unions, and MCPS Leadership

 - 1. The parties are committed to working collaboratively with representatives of the other employee organizations in a variety of structures and processes that have been created to address the priorities of MCPS.
-They include the following: - a.
-Association Leadership/Deputy Superintendent/Chief Operating Officer (COO) Collaboration Committee (ADC)-A joint committee that provides for regular, ongoing discussions and decision making on matters germane to the employee organizations and management.
-The membership of ADC includes the president and executive director of each of the employee organizations, the deputy superintendent, and the chief operating officer.
-The charge of ADC shall include but not be limited to the following: - Discussing matters of mutual interest or concern. - Identifying opportunities to address shared interests. - Developing guidelines and processes for implementing collaboration throughout the school system. - Creating an organizational expectation for collaboration. - Identifying supports and resources to sustain collaboration. - Serving as a coordinating body and a resource to facilitate the use of collaboration throughout MCPS. - Reviewing and assessing the effectiveness of collaboration between MCPS and the associations. - Determining how to align the three professional growth systems. - Resolving problems arising from the interpretation or implementation of collaborative decisions. - Supporting the implementation of the Organizational Culture of Respect and the Framework for Equity and Excellence throughout the system. - Integrating the language and the expectations in the Organizational Culture of Respect and the Framework for Equity and Excellence into employee orientations, professional development activities, meetings, and committee work. - Identifying how decisions that are made with other employee organizations will impact unit members, and how all parties will be involved in these decisions so that the impact of any decision will be known before the decision is made. - Discussing decisions that impact the members of multiple employee organizations. - Overseeing the alignment of the three professional growth systems. - Working together to identify opportunities and initiatives to improve the wellness of MCPS employees. - Arranging for online publication of Time Impact Statements.
+They include: - a.
+Associations/Deputy Superintendent/Chiefs of Operations and Schools (ADC)-A joint committee that provides for regular, ongoing discussions and decision making on matters germane to the employee organizations and management.
+The membership of ADC includes the president and executive director of each of the employee organizations, the Deputy Superintendent and Chiefs of Operations and Schools.
+The charge of the ADC shall include but not be limited to the following: - Discussing matters of mutual interest or concern - Identifying opportunities to address shared interests - Developing guidelines and processes for implementing collaboration throughout the school system - Creating an organizational expectation for collaboration - Identifying supports and resources to sustain collaboration - Serving as an oversight body to monitor collaboration throughout MCPS to ensure that all collaborative processes committed to in this agreement are adhered to. - Reviewing and assessing the effectiveness of collaboration between MCPS and the associations - Determining how to align the three professional growth systems - Resolving problems arising from the interpretation or implementation of collaborative decisions - Supporting the implementation of the Organizational Culture of Respect and the Framework for Equity and Excellence throughout the system - Integrating the language and the expectations in the Organizational Culture of Respect and the Framework for Equity and Excellence into employee orientations, professional development activities, meetings, and committee work - Identifying how decisions that are made with other employee organizations will impact unit members, and how all parties will be involved in these decisions so that the impact of any decision will be known before the decision is made - Discussing decisions which impact the members of multiple associations - OverSeeing the alignment of the three professional growth systems - Working together to identify opportunities and initiatives to improve the wellness of MCPS employees. - Arranging for online publication of Time Impact Statements - b.
+Operating Budget Review Committee-A joint committee that reviews the operating budget requests from all offices and departments and makes recommendations for the MCPS operating budget to the superintendent.
+The membership of this committee will include the president and executive director of each of the employee organizations, the deputy superintendents, and the chief of teaching learning and schools.